 Clean Energy Council approved panels

-You need to ensure that the solar panels you buy are approved by the Clean Energy Council.
+You need to ensure that the solar panels and inverter you buy are approved by the Clean Energy Council.
 If they are not, you will not be able to receive your solar rebate, but also it means you are buying a module that has not passed the safety and quality tests that the CEC applies to each module.
 It is far more important to buy CEC approved solar panels than tier 1 panels.

 All of the modules in our list of the best solar panels are approved by the Clean Energy Council.
 You can view the full CEC list here to check on other panels.